kevin-j-m/clockwork-test/README.md

 #### max_ticks

-Setting the `max_ticks` will determine the number of times that clockwork will run any events that should be scheduled at the given time.
-This is commonly used to let clockwork execute once at a single time, to then see if particular jobs are triggered right when clockwork starts up.
+Setting the `max_ticks` will determine the number of times that clockwork will run any events scheduled at that time.
+This is commonly used to let clockwork execute once, to then see if particular jobs are triggered right when clockwork starts up.

 #### start_time

 This is the time that you would like the clock file to start processing it.
 This may be used with either the `max_ticks` or `end_time` option to halt execution of the run loop.

 If the `start_time` option is used, `Time.now` will be modified to the `start_time` at the beginning of execution of `Clockwork::Test.run`, and will be returned to the proper time at the conclusion of the run.

 #### end_time

 This specifies the time at which execution of clockwork should terminate.
 The run loop will continue until the `end_time` is reached, provided the `max_ticks` has not been exceeded, if that is provided.

 This is commonly used along with `start_time` and `tick_speed` to quickly see if jobs run as often as expected over a certain period of time.

 #### tick_speed

 `tick_speed` should be provided as a unit of time, such as `1.minute` or `3.hours`.
 It is the amount of time that the test will progress time to on every subsequent clock tick.

-If `tick_speed` is set to `1.minute` and Time `t` is `13:00`, the first tick will occur at `13:00`, and the second will appear occur at `13:01`.
+If `tick_speed` is set to `1.minute` and the current time is `13:00`, the first tick will occur at `13:00`, and the second will appear occur at `13:01`.

 This can be used in concert with `start_time` and `end_time` to quickly simulate moving across a large period of time, without having to wait for the full time period to occur in reality.

 Note that `tick_speed` should not be set any higher than the minimum amount of granularity used in the clock file under test.
-If the `tick_speed` is set to a higher amount, than the number of times a job is run, or if the job is run at all, is subject to inconsistent and inaccurate results.
+Should the `tick_speed` be set to a higher amount, the number of times a job is run, or if the job is run at all, is subject to inconsistent and inaccurate results.

 For example, with a `tick_speed` of `30.minutes` and a job that runs every `1.minute` over the course of an hour, the `times_ran` for that job will *not* be 60.
 It will be 2, assuming minimal passage of time in evaluating the actual clock tick.

 #### file